ldalzotto/stampyt-app/README.md

 In order to use the app and know every use cases, see [wiki](https://github.com/ldalzotto/stampyt-app/wiki)

 ## TODO
-* Reducing the number of database requests for POST /api/v1/garages/{garage-id}/cars, by retrieving maxCapacity and actual carNumber at once.
+* Reducing the number of database requests for POST /api/v1/garages/{garage-id}/cars, by retrieving maxCapacity and actual carNumber at once https://github.com/ldalzotto/stampyt-app/blob/master/src/main/java/com/stampyt/service/impl/CarServiceImpl.java#L59.